 Mutual Fund Share Classes

 Mutual funds typically offer different “classes” of their shares to investors.
-The underlying investments of these share classes are the same.
+The underlying investments of these mutual fund share classes are the same.
 However, the difference between the various classes lies in the expenses charged to the investor.
-The most common types of share classes offered are “A”, “B”, and “C”.
+The most common types of mutual fund share classes offered are “A”, “B”, and “C”.
 But there are others as well.

-Before getting into the different share classes, it’s important to understand some of the mutual fund expense terminology.
+Before getting into discussion of the different mutual fund share classes, it’s important to understand some of the mutual fund expense terminology.

 A load is basically a sales charge or commission that an investor pays directly or indirectly when investing in a mutual fund.
 The load is ultimately paid to the advisor or distributor of the fund.